meesterkurt/joyofprofessionallearning/about/christineklynen.md

 ---
 Innovator.
 Leader.
 Joy of Professional Learning Consultant.
 Author.
 Vision Former.
 Teacher.
 ADE.
 GoolgeET.
 Disrupter.

-Passion drives us.
-I am a Professional Learning Coach/Consultant.
-My passion is my talent.
+Passion drives us and my passion for learning is my talent.

+I am a professional learning coach/consultant.

-I am passionate about leading teams in planning professional learning strategies around school district yearly vision and goals.
-Together we can create learning experiences that are focused on new ways to teach and learn, centered on the district's mission that enhances engagement and helps make learning more relevant.
-Learning for teachers and leaders should model the expectations for active personalized learning in the classroom.
+Passionate about leading teams in planning professional learning strategies around school district yearly vision and goals so that together we can create learning experiences that are focused on best practices.
+Our work together is centered on the district's mission to enhance engagement and  make learning more relevant.
+Learning for teachers and leaders should model the expectations for active personalized learning we expect for our students.

 I am passionate about designing and delivering professional learning.
 As an innovation and instructional technology coach, and teacher in 1 to 1 schools I am a leader in planning and delivering professional learning.
 This work has been the driving force of my career.